The New 2016 Year is here! Happy new beginnings to all!

 I was scribbling a draft on December 31st and finished it at 11:49 pm.
 I was quick to go to bed, where my son and partner were already asleep, before it was New Year because I didn’t want to greet it on my own.
 The draft was a sort of a painfully honest personal rant.
 I wrote it down for myself and part of it included some very practical resolutions we’ve made in our household (understand: laundry issues).
 And some other big ideas and plans (understand: spending this summer in my home country Bulgaria).

 Before I consider rewriting it I’d like to have another go at the past year and look at it through more positive lens.
-What also inspired me was the blog post Resolutely Clear, I’d love you to read it.
+What also inspired me was the blog post Resolutely Clear, I’d love it if you to read it.
 This part gave me the shivers:

 Our sights are often set upon the next peak before we fully appreciate how far we’ve come.
 Now is a great time to pause and reflect with gratitude for what is in our wake.